Configure domains and certificates

 • The network ingress allowlist will be copied from the existing domain to the new one.
 You can make further modifications in the Network Ingress extension.

-• The new domain will be added to all Organizations currently using the existing domain.
+• The new domain will be added to all organizations currently using the existing domain.
 Further adjustments can be made in the Organization management section.

 • [Optional] Your new domain can be added to authentication providers.
 You can either add it to all auth providers or select specific ones.

-Migrating from an existing domain.
+Copying configuration from an existing domain.

-To migrate from an existing domain:
+Follow the steps below to migrate from an existing domain:

 1. Follow the steps to Create a new domain.